carnesen/cli/main/usage.md

 ### Command

-A command defines an action `function` or `async function` and together with its command-line arguments.
+A command defines an action `function` or `async function` together with its command-line arguments.
 For example, in `cloud users list`, the command is `list`.
-Some commands don't have any arguments:
+Some commands don't have any arguments.
+For example:

 ```typescript
 import { CliCommand } from '@carnesen/cli';